Lontananza

 Simple DP.
 The idea is:

-• if it’s opponent’s turn, we must win iff no matter what the opponent takes, we still win (so and).
+or).and).
 Then it’s clearly DP.
 Edge situation easy to handle.
-Again lru_cache to cut corners.
+Again lru_cache to cut corners.class Solution:

 def PredictTheWinner(self, nums: List[int]) -> bool: